 Both anime have a town surrounded by a wall, keeping humans from going beyond it.
 Both anime also have creatures differing from the humans, Haibane Renmei have the Feathers and Shingeki no Kyojin has Titians, the difference being Titians are more of a predator to humans than the Feathers.

-While both series feature completely different settings, both have a very similar atmosphere and overall tone.
-Both are very dreamlike and calming, while also maintaining a poignant mood.
-They are also both slow-paced, mystery anime that do not have any action scenes (.Hack//Sign has some, but not many).
+In Haibane Renmei and .Hack//Sign, both protagonists find themselves transported to a new world and learn how to connect with other people.
+Both series have a very similar atmosphere and overall tone.
+Both are very dreamlike, calming, and poignant.
+They are also both slow-paced, mystery anime with a fantasy setting.
+Both do not rely on action scenes (.Hack//Sign has some, but not many).

 The premises are vastly different, but both shows present mature themes and handles them excellently without falling to the usual tropes of their respective genre.
 Since the build up is slow and the conflicts are subtle, the viewers are rewarded with a sense of accomplishment after finishing each series.

 Both very calm and soothing stories that play on very quiet notes, but therefore hit so much deeper than its loud, noisy cousins.
 Additionally, both have a plain, but therefore beautiful artstyle that fits the tone and themes perfectly.
 Both are for adults - in a good, not sexualized or overly bloody manner.

 Both have a similar interpretation of the slice-of-life genre: appreciating the beauty in small actions and especially the relationships that develop because of them.
 Through these small interactions and the main character's gradually developing awareness of the feelings of others, these two anime also both subtly suggest (to me at least) the idea of mono no aware, or the sadness of transient things.